 |China||Beijing:||GMT + 7 hours|

-All time announcements on board are made in local time, but Russian railway officials use Moscow time throughout the country.
+All time announcements on board are made in local time, but officials of Russian Railways use Moscow time throughout the country.
 That is why train station clocks facing the tracks show Moscow time and those facing the city show the local time.
-The time changes as we pass from time zone to time zone are always printed in your daily programme.
+The time changes that occur as the train crosses time zones are always printed in your daily program.
 Clocks and watches are usually put forwards or back after dinner.

-Of course, all the tour guides on board the train are happy to help you.
-However, we would ask you to turn first of a ll to the tour guide responsible for your group if you have any questions (e.g. on the trip schedule, about the train, or about the places we travel through) or problems.
-You can ask your tour guide for his/her carriage and compartment number at any time.
+All tour guides on board the train are happy to help you.
+However, we kindly request that you first ask the tour guide responsible for your group if you have any questions (e.g. about the trip schedule, about the train, or about the places we travel through) or problems.
+You can ask your tour guide for their car and compartment number at any time.

 The tour manager is the mastermind behind the scenes who is responsible for ensuring that the entire trip between Moscow and Beijing runs smoothly.
 Because this is such a complex task, the tour manager will not always be available and will not always be able to spare time for long conversations.
-He or she has an open ear for your questions or problems, but we would ask you to turn first of all to the tour guide responsible for your group.
-The tour manager is usually t o be found i n Carriage 1.
-His or her compartment is clearly marked on the train overview displayed in each carriage.
+He or she has an open ear for your questions or problems, but we kindly request that you first ask the tour guide responsible for your group.
+The tour manager's compartment is usually in Car 1.
+His or her compartment is clearly marked on the train overview displayed in each car.

-Small towels and sheets are provided on the train and in the hotels and these will be changed regularly.
-It might be useful to bring along an additional small hand towel and washcloths.
+Small towels and sheets are provided on the train and in hotels and are changed regularly.
+It might be useful to bring along an additional small hand towel or washcloth.
 If you require larger towels please bring these with you.

 Unlike in Western Europe, where it is usual practice to print the use-by date on products, in Russia the date of manufacture is usually printed.
 (Next to it will be printed, e.g. “must be used within six months” or “shelf life six months” in Russian.)

-Every morning on the train you will be gently awoken by your tour guide knocking on the door of your compartment.
-In the hotels we will order a general wake-up call, but you are welcome to order your own, too.
+Every morning on the train, you will be gently awoken by your tour guide knocking on the door of your compartment.
+In hotels, we will order a general wake-up call, but you are welcome to order your own, too.
 However, we recommend you bring along a travel alarm clock or use the alarm function on your mobile phone in case you wish to take a nap at any time.